Moonbeam69/CICDDemo/README.md

 ## Description

-I built this project to demonstrate the basics principles of CICD pipeline development.
+This project demonstrate the basics principles of a CICD pipeline development.
 I've used Github Actions, (self-hosted) Runners, Browserstack integration, Junit unit test cases, Playwright browser test cases and the creation of a Docker image.

 ### Environment
 - Local LAN comprising: